 If the student is not logged in, they are redirected to the login page before accessing the lesson.

-If the student is not enrolled in the course, they are prompted to enrol before viewing the lesson content.
+If the student is not enrolled in the course, they are prompted to enroll before viewing the lesson content.

 If there are issues with video playback (e.g., unsupported format, video not loading), an error message will be displayed, and the student will not be able to watch the video.
 The instructor may need to resolve this issue by uploading a compatible video format.